-The Soviet attitude on the Berlin issue provides another example of Soviet efforts to consolidate their gains while striving at the same time to extend their hold. long-term Soviet (and GDR) goals and policies in the Berlin question have not changed since the conclusion of the 1971 Quadripartite Agreement on Berlin and are not compatible with the policy of détente.
+The Soviet attitude on the Berlin issue provides 92. another example of Soviet efforts to consolidate their gains while striving at the same time to extend their hold.
 While the city's position has improved, on the whole, since the Quadripartite Agreement, the USSR and GDR continue their efforts to enforce their concept of an "independent political entity of West Berlin", and both governments regard it as desirable that in the long run Berlin (West) should lose its character as an enclave of the Western world.
-Soviet and East German policies, which are very close as regards Berlin, are designed (1) to loosen the ties between Berlin (West) and the Federal Republic of Germany, and (2) to establish direct links between Berlin (West) and the Communist states.
+East German policies, which are very close as regards Berlin, are designed (1) to loosen the ties between Berlin (West) and the Federal Republic of Germany; and (2) to establish direct links between Berlin (West) and the Communist states. essential connection between the Berlin situation and detente in Europe, which the West constantly emphasises, is likely to influence the way in which the Soviets will pursue their longterm goals in the Berlin question.